How to Price a House | Pricing a Unique Home

 Each house had basically the same look from the outside.
 Some had garages and/or decks; some had more bedrooms or baths than others; some had upgrades that other houses didn’t – a new kitchen, upgraded bathroom, etc. We learned how to price a house, by comparing the neighboring properties to the “subject” house – the house we were trying to determine how to price.
 We used a form like the one below:

-These days, determining a house price is done pretty much the same way.
+These days, determining how to price a house is done pretty much the same way.
 You may not find a comparable house on the same street, or even in the same development, but usually, you can find a similar property within a reasonable distance.
 This rule generally applies to the pricing of more standard properties.

 Once you establish a rough price, the rule of thumb is to list your property slightly higher than recently sold comparable houses, and slightly lower than comparable properties that are actively on the market.
 This should give your house a slight edge over the competition.